Skip to main content

 • Burials 1969-1980

-There is also a folder that contains loose itms that were found in this church record book.
+There is also a folder that contains loose items that were found in this church record book.
 CHI's past and present congregational database indicates that Holy Comforter closed in 1983.
 Therefore, since Emmaus was in possession of their church record book, perhaps the members then went to Emmaus which closed around 2016.

 Extent